syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 ![Segment selection support in WinUI Cartesian Chart](Selection_images/WinUI_cartesian_chart_segment_selection.png)

-## Segment Selection in SplineSeries
+## Segment selection in linear type series

-In Linear type series the segment selection can be viewed by changing the data label interior.
+In linear type series the segment selection can be viewed by changing the data label interior.

 The following code example demonstrates the spline series segment selection by changing the data label interior.